politeauthority/automox-worklets/reverse-shell-ubuntu/README.md

 connections back to the device from the remote server, without exposing the SSH service on the device to the entire public.

+## Before You Get Started
+:warning: This script is currently a POC and not suggested for production use.
+It's currently tested against Ubuntu 18.04 and nothing else. *PLEASE BE AWARE* Running SSH servers explicity as described in this README can be very dangerous and is not recommended.
+This script overly simplifies the nuiances of running a public SSH server.
+(Hopefully in time I can create more secure examples.)

 ## What You Will Need
  - A device running the Automox agent (Ubuntu 18.04).